 It is the responsibility of the counselor to review the application and determine if the applicant should be recommended for the BET program.

-Once the customer has been recommended and has passed the final BET assessment, the VR counselor must ensure that the BET candidate has the appropriate equipment to participate in the BET training program.
+Once the customer has passed the final BET assessment and has successfully passed the selection panel interview, the VR counselor must ensure that the BET candidate has the appropriate equipment to participate in the BET training program prior to the training start date.

 …